How Long Will It Take?

 The City of Boulder work preference is determined by and applicant’s current work location.
 Applicants that have worked in the City of Boulder in the past, but no longer do, are not eligible for this preference.

-People classified as retired or permanently disabled are granted the work in Boulder city limits for a year or more preference.
+People classified as retired or permanently disabled will be granted the work in Boulder city limits preference.
+Their “work start date” will be the date they are certified.
+After a year of certification, they will be classified as having worked in Boulder city limits for a year or more.

 If there is more than one household in a particular tier, a random drawing takes place among those in the tier.
 The first household has the first opportunity to make an offer on the specific home.
 If they pass, it goes to the second household and so on.
 If there is no one in the first tier or no one in that tier goes under contract on the home, those in the second tier then have an opportunity.